 Although most women expect to have some stretch marks on their belly with pregnancy, many are surprised to also find these pink or red stripes on their breasts, buttocks, and thighs.

-In fact, stretch marks can occur anywhere there is rapid growth and stretching of the skin.
-Unfortunately, no methods are proven to prevent or erase stretch marks, despite the abundance of lotions and creams advertised.
+In fact, stretch marks can happen anywhere there is rapid growth and stretching of the skin.
+Unfortunately, no methods are proven to prevent or erase stretch marks.
+And this is in spite of the abundance of lotions and creams advertised.

-The marks will fade over time and any irritation can be minimized by using a moisturizer.
+The marks will fade over time and any irritation can be reduced by using a moisturizer.

-Itching skin is common, especially in the winter, when skin is dry and easily irritated.
+Itchy skin is common, especially in the winter, when skin is dry and easily irritated.
 Some women develop a rash or itchy bumps that are caused by a variety of conditions.
-Although most are more irritating than dangerous, you should always ask your health care provider about any itching problems.
+Although most are more irritating than dangerous, you should always ask your healthcare provider about any itching problems.

 Hormones of pregnancy can increase hair growth.
 Many women notice that their hair is thicker and healthier looking.
-Sometimes those hormones cause hair growth in other places, too, such as on the face or neck.
-Talk with your health care provider if you notice excessive hair growth in new places.
-Most hair-removal methods are safe in pregnancy, including waxing, tweezing, and shaving.
-Your hair growth should return to normal about six months after giving birth.
+Sometimes those hormones cause hair growth in other places, too, like on the face or neck.
+Talk with your healthcare provider if you notice excessive hair growth in new places.
+Most hair-removal methods are safe in pregnancy.
+These methods include waxing, tweezing, and shaving.
+Your hair growth should return to normal about 6 months after giving birth.